SINTEF-9012/ThingModel/README.md

 ThingModel is tested and used almost every days and it works, but *it's not stable*.

+Please follow [the checklist](https://github.com/SINTEF-9012/ThingModel/wiki/Checklist) if you are experiencing some weird experiences.

 ## Installation

 __Nuget__: ```Install-Package ThingModel -Pre```